From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “That’s why you’re my favorite brother.”

-Vincent seizes his opportunity to move on, “When am I going to see your mustangs?”
+Vincent seizes his opportunity to move on.
+“When am I going to see your mustangs?”

-“They’re still in the upper meadow.
-They’ll migrate down at some point but it’s still early.
-We’ll drive up tomorrow afternoon; the Cubs are playing the Brewers and my mountain meadow’s a great place to catch a game.
-They’re not relevant anymore, but the starting pitcher’s this kid they just brought up from Iowa who could be good for next year, so we’ll see.
-In the meantime,” Darwin adds with excitement, “let me show you my off-grid upgrades.
-Did you notice the passive solar panel I built?”
+“After first snow the herd migrates down from the high mountain meadow.
+Since I haven’t seen them here, I assume they’re still up there, which should mean it hasn’t snowed in the higher elevations.
+We’re not far off, early fall storms form fast and pack a lot of force.
+We’ll drive up to the meadow tomorrow.
+The Cubs play the Brewers and that’s the perfect place to catch a game.
+They’re not relevant anymore but the starting pitcher’s this kid they brought up from Iowa who could be a difference maker next year.
+In the meantime,” Darwin adds with excitement, “let me show off some of my upgrades.
+Did you notice the passive solar panel I installed?”
 He points to the black rectangular box on the roof above the kitchen facing south at a sixty-two-degree tilt toward the sky.

 “Very impressive, and you did all this yourself?”

+“It was time to retire the tent,” Darwin explains.
+“It lasted five years longer than the salesman estimated but between brutally hot summers, bitter winters, and mind-blowing Santa Annas, nature finally did what nature does.”
 Darwin stops in front of the walk-in door.
-“It looks like a normal adobe building right, but it’s not, check this out.”
-He beasts his fist on the stucco wall.
+“Looks like a normal adobe right, only it’s not, check this out.”
+He beats his fist on the stucco wall.
 “Whadda ya hear?”

 “Nothing,” Vincent answers.

-“Once the bales were in place,” Darwin continues, “I wrapped the outside wall with tar paper under chicken wire that I stuccoed over.
-The inside wall I covered with chicken wire over heavy plastic that I plastered over.
-The thing you notice most, beside how it stays warm in winter and cool in summer, is how much sound just dies inside.”
-He ushers Vincent to the center of the single large dirt floor room.
+“That’s what I said, but the locals say not as long as they stay dry and sealed.
+Once the bales were in place I wrapped the outside part with a double layer of tar paper and the inside with heavy plastic sheets.
+I screwed sheets of perforated metal mesh to the horizontal runners on the outside then used tie-wire I stuck through the straw bales to tie those perforated sheets to perforated sheets on the inside.
+Then I stuccoed the outside wall and plastered the inside wall.
+The thing you notice most, beside how it stays warm in winter and cool in summer, is how sound just dies inside.”
+Darwin ushers Vincent to the center of the single large dirt floor room.
 “Shout as loud as you can.”

-“I don’t think so,” Vincent stubbornly says.
+“I don’t think so,” Vincent says.

 “Chicken.”
 In a loud bellowing voice, Darwin shouts, “I love my life!”
 He waits for his brother’s reaction.
-“See what I mean,” he says grinning.
-“It’s like a single sound wave leaves my mouth, hits the walls, and is completely absorbed.
+“See what I mean.
+It’s like sound waves leave my mouth, hit the walls, and are completely absorbed.
 Pretty cool, huh.”

-“I was skeptical at first, but the locals insisted this is a centuries old system.
-If you ask me, we’re just inviting packrats to move in and you know how I am about that.
-So, what I did to stay ahead of disaster is along the bottom three feet of both the interior and exterior walls I put perforated metal panels that have enough porosity for the stucco and plaster to stick but pores so small and thick mice and pack rats can’t chew their way through, it was a bit expensive but can you really put a price on peace of mind.”
+“I was skeptical about the whole straw bale thing, but locals insisted it’s a centuries old system.
+Ask me, we’re just inviting packrats and you know how I am about that.
+That’s why to stay ahead of disaster I lined the interior and exterior walls with the perforated metal panels.
+They have enough porosity for the stucco and plaster to stick but the pores are so small and thick mice and pack rats can’t chew their way through.”

 Vincent chuckles.
-“Only you would go to such extremes,”
+“Only you would go to such extremes.”

 “Only you could turn a rat infestation into some sort of Geo-political struggle of good versus evil.”

-“That’s exactly what it is my brother.”
-Just then, the sun that’s been hiding behind a dark storm cloud bursts through casting bright beams of light through the shed’s many sky mirrors illuminating the room.
-Darwin points to the previously dark back corner, “Check out my newest toy.”
-In the back corner is a medium sized orange tractor equipped with a bucket loader in the front and a backhoe on the rear.
-“This bad boy’s got four-wheel drive and a diesel engine that’s beaucoup powerful and dependable.”
+The sun, who’s been hiding behind that fast-moving storm cloud, suddenly escapes casting bright beams of light into the shop through the many sky mirrors sprinkled around the roof.
+As the room illuminates, Darwin points to the previously dark back corner.
+“Check out my newest toy.”
+Like a spotlight shining on a lone ballerina, a medium sized orange tractor equipped with a bucket loader in the front and a backhoe attachment appears from the dark.
+“This bad boy’s got four-wheel drive and a diesel engine that’s both powerful and dependable.”

-“Maybe later,” Vincent’s unsure what the allure of a tractor could possibly be.
+“Maybe later.”
+Vincent’s unsure what the allure of a tractor could possibly be.
+“What the hell you need with a tractor, you haven’t started farming have you?”

 “Ah ha,” Vincent mocks.

-“The enemy of my enemy is my friend, amigo.
-Murphy makes sure they don’t drift too close and when they do, it’s only to snatch a field mouse so, no downside.”
+“The enemy of my enemy is my friend, amigo.”
+Darwin decides to check the tractor’s oil.
+“Murphy makes sure the coyotes don’t drift too close or hang around too long but as long as they grab a mouse or two, there’s no downside.”

 “I assumed you were hungry,” Vincent mocks.
 “All this wilderness survival stuff must work up an appetite.”